Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 ### Left

-Use it from a [left-side inside chain turn], [right-side inside chain turn], [handshake reverse whip], or [free spin].
-Backwards on 1, prep slightly to the left between 1 and 2, and rotate counter-clockwise on 3.
+Pull straight back on 1 while engaging your latissimus dorsi, not your forearm or bicep muscles.
+Prep slightly to the left between 1 and 2, and rotate your hand counter-clockwise in a circular motion on 3.

+Use it in a:

+- [left-side inside chain turn]
+- [right-side inside chain turn]
+- [handshake reverse whip]
+- [free spin]
+- [fold]

 ### Right